meganokeefe/movies/README.md

 ![image](genre_explorer.jpg)

--  ** Gender representation in film:** What is the average age of the male/female lead over time (line chart)?
+-  ~~** Gender representation in film:**~~  What is the average age of the male/female lead over time (line chart)?
 What is the ratio between male/female actors across different genres (multi pie-chart)?
+(Both of these analyses/visualizations complete, 5/9- see gender.py)

-- **Basic text analysis of plot summaries:** which phrases are more likely to produce a top-grossing film?
+- **UP NEXT: Plot Elements Correlated with Revenue?** which phrases (taken from the plot summaries) are more likely to produce a top-grossing film?

 #### Process goals / new things to learn
 - Given that this data is very text-heavy with few continuous variables, for this project I'm going to use dictionaries/pickle files rather than Pandas.